User Prejudices: Social Media Campaigns in the Battles for the U.S. Presidency

 Final Project, DGT HUM 201: Intro to Digital Humanities

-Given the time constraints of this project, only a portion of the dataset will be used.
-The full dataset will be further analyzed for my PhD dissertation.
+Given the time constraints of this project, only a portion of the dataset is used.

 About The Data

 The data set was found through the “Data Is Plural” newsletter.
 It was pulled from Fusion.net (now SplinterNews.com).
 This dataset was used by Fusion.net to create a database of images posted by presidential candidates during the 2016 election.
 The images are pulled from Facebook, Twitter, and Instagram.
 The compilers of this data used Clarifai to automatically tag the images.
 There were a few challenges when working with this data set.

 Firstly, the way the data was compiled was not the most accurate in that an automatic tagging program uses a learning algorithm based off previously tagged images and uses the correlations between the images and the tags to do the tagging.
 The compilers themselves give an example of a family portrait being tagged with “zombie” because of the color palette.
 The accuracy of the tagging depends on the previous database, the clarity of the image, and any image filters or alterations.
 The idea of going back and then editing the tags manually was not a conceivable goal during the length of a 10-week course.
 The next large challenge was the sheer amount of data I had to work with; my computer did not have the processing power for it.
 In order to work with the data within the time frame I had to narrow down the data to just a few candidates.